Dr Pauline Polkey Masters Scholarship - School of Arts and Humanities

 10. If you have been made an offer of a place to study on a one year full-time or two year part-time postgraduate master’s course, scholarships of up to £6,750 are available.
 Scholarships are not available for sandwich courses i.e., those with a placement year.

-14. Changes to course route (FT/PT/SW) on the same course do not impact the scholarship awarded.
+16. Changes to course route (FT/PT) on the same course do not impact the scholarship awarded.

-15. Applicants will be informed whether they have (or have not) been awarded a scholarship (and of the value of the scholarship award they have been awarded) within four weeks of the application deadline date.
+17. Applicants will be informed whether they have (or have not) been awarded a scholarship (and of the value of the award) within four weeks of the application deadline date.

-16. The scholarship will be awarded when an applicant accepts their scholarship offer, accepts, and meets the conditions of their course offer, and is eligible to enrol on the course.
-If you do not formally accept the scholarship within the deadline when requested, then NTU reserves the right to withdraw the scholarship and award it to another candidate.
+18. The scholarship will be awarded when an applicant accepts their scholarship offer, accepts, and meets the conditions of their course offer, and is eligible to enrol on the course.
+If you do not formally accept the scholarship by the given deadline, then NTU reserves the right to withdraw the scholarship and award it to another candidate.

-17. Scholarships are competitive, and selection is based on the information provided on the scholarship application form.
+19. Scholarships are competitive and selection is based on the information provided on the scholarship application form.
 It is, therefore, of great importance that you give your scholarship statements careful thought and preparation, and that you refer to the criteria provided on the application form.

-19. As a recipient of a donor-funded scholarship, you are expected to be involved in the following activities to assist the University in thanking donors for their donation and to demonstrate the impact that donor-funded awards have on students and NTU:
+21. As a recipient of a donor-funded scholarship, you are expected to be involved in the following activities to assist the University in thanking donors for their donation, and to demonstrate the impact that donor-funded awards have on students and NTU:

 - Meet other scholarship winners and members of NTU staff;